 But it’s down from a high of 87 in 2011.
 In that year, the score jumped 7 percentage points from the 2010 score of 80.
 Which was down 4 percentage points from a score of 84 in 2009.

-Tell me, creditunionistas and other financial services industry experts, exactly what did credit unions do in each of those years to warrant the big decreases and increases?
+What did credit unions do in each of those years to warrant the big decreases and increases?